 When considering only the five ‘frequently-associated’ genes, the set of strains matching a specific genotype may in fact have heterogeneous genotypes owing to the variable presence of additional knockouts at the other 11 targeted transporter loci.
 We therefore visualized the distribution of valinomycin resistance for each of the 5-gene genotypes (grouping the results to show the effects of deleting YOR1 in each genetic background [Figure 3B]).
 There was clearly high phenotypic variability within strains matching many of the five-gene genotypes.
 We therefore systematically expanded our search for multi-gene effects to include all 16 genes, using an extension (see Methods) of the linear model described above in the context of single-gene effects.
 All single and multi-gene interactions that passed the significance test (p < 0.05 after adjusting for multiple testing) are shown in Figure 3C.

 Our analysis yielded genetic interactions involving two or more genes for fifteen out of sixteen (94%) of the drugs examined (Figure 3C), with the exception of beauvericin for which we only recovered the previously-reported sensitivity of yor1∆ knockouts (Shekhar-Guturja et al., 2016).
 Higher-order genetic interactions (involving three or more genes) were observed for fourteen of sixteen (88%) of drugs tested (Figure 3C).
 Here the exception (beyond beauvericin) was cycloheximide.
 For cycloheximide, we observed the previously-known strong single-gene pdr5∆ effect (Ernst et al., 2008; Katzmann et al., 1994; Kolaczkowski et al., 1998; Snider et al., 2013), many weak single-knockout effects, and only one weak two-gene interaction between pdr5∆ and snq2∆ (Figure 3C).
-Thus, engineered population profiling revealed higher-order genetic interaction involving three or more genes for nearly all drug resistance phenotypes studied.
+Thus, DCGA revealed higher-order genetic interaction involving three or more genes for nearly all drug resistance phenotypes studied.

 In total, genetic interactions were found for 14 of the 16 genes that we targeted in our engineered population.
 Of these 14 genes, 13 were involved in at least one complex interaction involving three or more genes.
 Remarkably, 11 of the 16 targeted genes were involved in at least one 5-gene interaction.
 Examples of strong complex interactions involving genes that were excluded from our initial manual exploration of the complex landscape included complex positive interactions involving one of pdr15∆, bpt1∆, adp1∆, and vmr1∆ with multiple deletions of the five frequently-associated genes.
 In each of these examples, an additional knockout of one of these genes conferred some resistance in a highly-sensitive background (Figure 3C).